 - 12 December, 2019

-There’s nowhere quite like New Zealand in summer — we’re famous for our beaches, cricket and backyard barbies.
+There’s nowhere quite like New Zealand in summer — the great outdoors, beaches, cricket and backyard bbqs.
 But to enjoy summer, we have to combat the high temperatures and the sun that’s heating our homes.
 Here are some easy tips from our Summer Checklist.
 You’ll be surprised at what you can do without breaking a sweat.

 1. Turn off the lights and TV